marksweb/django-bleach/Readme.md

 the default TextFields do.

 The `BleachField` model field makes use of the `BleachField` form field to do all of the work.
-It provides no sanitization facilities itself.
+It provides no sanitisation facilities itself.
 This is considered a bug, but a clean solution has not yet been implemented.
 Any pull requests fixing this will be gratefully applied.
 As long as the `BleachField` model field is only used with `BleachField` form fields, there will be no problem.
-If this is not the case, sanitized HTML can not be guaranteed.
+If this is not the case, sanitised HTML can not be guaranteed.

 ### In your forms

 A `BleachField` form field is provided.
-This field sanitizes HTML input from the user, and presents safe, clean HTML to your Django application.
+This field sanitises HTML input from the user, and presents safe, clean HTML to your Django application.
 This is where most of the work is done.